- Cancer Information

 Often people who have cancer look perfectly well when diagnosed.
 It’s only when they have treatment and the side effects kick in that they start to look sick.
 This can be hard for children to understand.

 A: “The doctors are using strong medicine to kill the cancer, but the medicine affects good cells as well as cancer cells.
 Some days I might feel and look sick, but this doesn’t mean the cancer is getting worse.
 I will start to feel better when treatment finishes.”

 Q: Will your hair come back?

 Hair loss can be upsetting for you and your children, so it can help if the family knows what to expect and what you might do about it.

 A: “The doctor says I may lose my hair because of the chemotherapy.
-It will come back but probably will look a bit different, especially at first.
 I can wear wigs, scarves or hats until it grows back.”

 Q: Does radiation therapy make you radioactive?